ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 availability and performance properties change.
 Possible values are:

 Disabled:
-: The connection will not support using multiple paths once established
+: The connection will not attempt using multiple paths once established

 Handover:
-: The connection will support migrating between different paths upon interface availability changes
+: The connection should attempt to migrate between different paths upon interface availability changes

 Interactive:
-: The connection will support using multiple paths in response to loss or delay upon individual paths
+: The connection should attempt to use multiple paths in response to loss or delay upon individual paths

 Aggregate:
-: The connection will support using multiple paths in parallel in order to maximize bandwidth
+: The connection should attempt to use multiple paths in parallel in order to maximize bandwidth

 The default is Disabled.